HelpGiveThanks/HGTconfiguration/README.md

 #####H. Vanilla template drop-in replacement preparation

+1. Click your browser's cPanel File Manager tab.
+1. Click the 'Up One Level' button 4 times, until you are in your website's root folder: public_html.
-1. Zip your Vanilla folder.
+1. Click on your Vanilla Forum folder = forum.
+1. Create a compressed copy of it by clicking the 'Compress' button and then the 'Compress File(s)' button in the popup window that opens, and then the 'close' button.
-2. Download it to a safe place on your computer as a backup.
+2. Click on the resulting forum.zip file to select it, and then download it to a safe place on your computer as a backup by clicking the 'Download' button in the top menu bar.

 #####I. Vanilla Drop-in replacement

 1. Click into the .../HGTtemplate/VanillaThemeNitrogen/ folder.
-1. Click the 'Select all' button from the cPanel file menubar.
+1. Click the 'Select all' button from the  menubar right above the file window and right below the top menu bar.
-1. Click 'Copy' (not move file) from the cPanel top menubar.
+1. Click the 'Copy' (not move) button from the top menubar.
-1. Replace the two folder names /HGTtemplate/VanillaThemeNitrogen/ in the popup window that opens with your Vanilla forum's folder name, which, if you followed my recommendation, you named /forum/.
+1. In the popup window that opens, replace the two folder names /HGTtemplate/VanillaThemeNitrogen/ with your Vanilla forum's folder name, which, if you followed my recommendation = forum.
 1. Click into your Vanilla /forum/ folder.
-1. Click on the browser tab for your TBG and click the "Forum" button (left-most top-menu-bar button).
+1. Click on the browser tab for your TGB and then click the TGB's 'Forum' button (left-most top-menu-bar button).
 If you don't have a tab open for your TGB then
    1. Open a new tab in your browser.
    1. Type in your website's forum url: http://YOURSITE.COM/FORUMfolder/.

 #####J. Enable Nitogen theme and selected plugins

-1. Click the grey 'Sign In' button and sign in.
+1. Click your forum's grey 'Sign In' button and sign in.
-1. Click the gear icon (right above the 'New Discussion' button) and select the 'dashboard' option from the popup menu that opens.
+1. Click the gear icon (right above the 'New Discussion' button) and click on the 'dashboard' option from the popup menu that opens.
-1. From the left menue column in the  Appearance section, click the 'Themes' button.
+1. In the Appearance section of left menu column, click on the 'Themes' button.
 1. Scroll down to the Nitrogen theme and click its light blue 'Apply' button.
 1. Scroll down again looking for the Addons left menu section, and click its 'Plugins' option.
-1. Enable the following plugins:
+1. Enable the following plugins (which I will go over in detail in the follow-on configuration part 2 tutorial):
      1. Emotify :)
      1. EpicEditor
      1. Flagging